xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Logistic Regression.md

 ## Learning parameters in Logistic Regression

 We use the same statistical approach that we used with linear regression.
-Keep in mind that $f_\theta$ is defined as:
+Keep in mind that $f_\theta$ is defined as...

 $$\large f_{\boldsymbol{\theta}}(\mathbf{x}) \doteq \frac{1}{1+\exp^{-\boldsymbol{\theta}^T\mathbf{x}}}$$

+... and its output range is [0, 1].
-For a single point, the conditional probability of $y$ can be written as:
+For a single point, the conditional probability/likelihood of $y$ can be written as:

 $$\large p(y\mid\mathbf{x};\boldsymbol{\theta}) = \big(f_{\boldsymbol{\theta}}\big)^y\big(1-f_{\boldsymbol{\theta}}\big)^{1-y}$$